Spanish Basic Language Program

 Any questions or concerns please direct them to:

 (312) 355 6053

 Placement in a Spanish Course

-The BLP consists of four multi-section courses (SPAN 101 – 104) taught by multiple instructors.
-Each course in the BLP is governed by the different policies and procedures.
+The SBLP consists of four multi-section courses (SPAN 101, 102, 103 and 104) taught by multiple instructors.
+Each course in the SBLP is governed by different policies and procedures and each level has a Level Coordinator.
 Please familiarize yourself with the policies for your course.
 If you have questions or concerns about your class, direct them first to your instructor.
-Any issue not resolved between the student and her instructor may be brought to the attention of Elizabeth Aguilar, firstname.lastname@example.org, the Basic Language Program Coordinator, 1714 UH / (312) 996-0491.
+Any issue not resolved between the student and their instructor may be brought to the attention of Prof. Claudia Fernández, email@example.com, the Basic Language Program Director, 1714 UH / (312) 996-0491.

 Non-Native Speakers of Spanish

 The Spanish Basic Language Program at UIC is specially designed for non-native speakers.
 These are students who have either never before taken a Spanish course or have been exposed formally to the language only in a classroom setting.
 Please note that all students who are non-native speakers should take the placement test no matter how many years of Spanish have taken or even if they have never studied Spanish before.
 The Spanish Placement Test is a requisite to register in any of the courses of the Spanish Basic Language Program including Spanish 101.